Link to the Engineering Program is here.

 The current engineering brochure is here.

-Courses for Spring 2018 by Dr. Johnson
+Courses in progress for Fall 2018 by Dr. Johnson

 Courses offered in the Engineering program: